Urs4M4j0r/SKlearn-Crypto-prediction/README.md

 # What is this?
 This project is something I created trying to learn/experiment with machine learning (ML) using scikit-learn.
 I decided to combine my interest in cryptocurrencies in order to make something I found neat and educational.
+Please note that this is not intended to be something that's actually implemented anywhere as the model is not saved after fitting so must be refit each run.
+I have uploaded it incase someone in the future finds some educational value in it for their path.

 # What does it do?
 There are three main files included as part of this repository, `output.csv`, `gatedata.py`, and `SHIB_ML_Gate.io.py`.